MainulDip/Java-Backend-Study/Java-Lang-Note.md

 - Callable –> This interface only contains the call() method.

-### Java SE and four main kinds of functional interfaces
+### Java SE and four main kinds of functional interfaces:
 - Consumer FI => accepts only one argument or a gentrified argument has no return value (returns nothing).
 Bi-Consumer interface takes two arguments

 - Predicate FI => In scientific logic, a function that accepts an argument and, in return, generates a boolean value as an answer is known as a predicate. there are IntPredicate, DoublePredicate, and LongPredicate.
 Bi-Predicate is an extension of the Predicate functional interface which accepts two arguments, does some processing, and returns the boolean value.